Regular foot care in zoo elephants:

 Additional recommendations to continuously ensure foot health in zoo elephants:

--Do twice daily thorough pressure washing of the distal limb covering the four critical structures (nail, pad, interdigital space, cuticle) in order to reduce the negative impact of urine contamination.
+-Do twice daily thorough washing (using moderate pressure) of the distal limb covering the four critical structures (nail, pad, interdigital space, cuticle) in order to reduce the negative impact of urine contamination.
 Elephant urine is a keratolytic substance and may cause significant alterations particularly in the pad.
-This negative impact can be heavily reduced through a consistent pressure washing routine.
-In addition, this routine ensures daily monitoring of an elephants foot conditions.
+This negative impact can be significantly reduced through a consistent moderate pressure washing routine.
+In addition, this routine ensures daily monitoring of an elephant’s foot conditions.

 -Conduct daily inspection of all foot structures (ideally after pressure washing)

--Encourage wearing of the foot structures through natural behaviors: walking on abrasive sufraces, digging, processing of browse/branches (Fig. 12).
+-Encourage normal wearing of the foot structures through natural behaviors: walking on soft substrates, limited walking on abrasive surfaces, digging, processing of browse/branches (Fig. 12).

 -Avoid extended standing on hard substrates (e.g. feeding places, night quarters).